Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/📌 Relational Data Models & Languages/🩼 SQL/SQL.md

 2️⃣ The words in a statement are also built according to a set of syntax rules.

-3️⃣ Although the standard does not require it, many dialects of SQL require the use of a statement terminator to mark the end of each SQL statement (usually the semicolon “;” is used).
+3️⃣ Although the standard does not require it, many dialects of SQL require the use of a **statement terminator** to mark the end of each SQL statement (usually the semicolon “;” is used).

 4️⃣ Most components of an SQL statement are **case-insensitive**, which means that letters can be typed in either upper- or lowercase.

 > ❗ The one important exception to this rule is that literal character data must be typed exactly as it appears in the database.
 For example, if we store a person’s surname as “SMITH” and then search for it using the string “Smith,” the row will not be found.

-5️⃣ Although SQL is free-format, an SQL statement or set of statements is more readable if indentation and lineation are used.
+5️⃣ Although SQL is **free-format**, an SQL statement or set of statements is more readable if **indentation** and **lineation** are used.
 For example:
 - each clause in a statement should begin on a new line;
 - the beginning of each clause should line up with the beginning of other clauses;
 - if a clause has several parts, they should each appear on a separate line and be indented under the start of the clause to show the relationship.